Maker-Gitsune/Adapting-a-keyboard-to-use-Peg-by-Boardsource/README.md

             "bootSize": 0
         },

 I went to [KLE](http://www.keyboard-layout-editor.com/) and constructed the layout of my keyboard.
 Do not use the export json option on KLE.
 The resulting json is not in the same order as the ones on the Peg github.
-Instead, once you have constructed the physical layout (without legends), go under the “raw data" tab and copy everything into [https://qmk.fm/converter/](https://qmk.fm/converter/) and click convert.
+Instead, once you have constructed the physical layout (without legends), go under the “raw data" tab and copy everything into [QMK JSON converter](https://qmk.fm/converter/) and click convert.

 Replace the

     "layout": [
                 ],

-in the sample json with the one from [https://qmk.fm/converter/](https://qmk.fm/converter/).
+in the sample json with the one from [QMK JSON converter](https://qmk.fm/converter/).
 You need to add information to this, specifically the size of the keys (I’m not sure if it is possible to specify keys taller than 1u).
 To do this, add to each set of brackets; it must be in the format {“w”: “x”: “y”:} as shown below:

     "layout": [{"w":1.5, "x":0, "y":0},
                {"w": 1, "x":1.5, "y":0},